 What You Will See at EPIC

-In addition to this current exhibition at EPIC The Irish Emigration Museum, there's a lot to see in this award-winning museum, one of Dublin's more popular attractions.
+Today, the building is a very different space, and in addition to above-mentioned Halloween-related events at EPIC The Irish Emigration Museum, there's a lot more to see in this award-winning attraction.

-In fact, there are 20 interactive displays to explore that explain the migration patterns from Ireland, as early as 500 AD, religious missionary work, the Irish famine, criminal transportation, and more.
+In fact, there are 20 interactive displays to explore that explain the migration patterns from Ireland, as early as 500 AD, in addition to information on religious missionary work, the Irish famine, criminal transportation, and more.

 The “Influence” section alone at EPIC The Irish Emigration Museum covers notable Irish immigrants in the world of business, sports, science, music, politics, dance and entertainment, art and fashion, food, and literature.

-Have fun and learn a whole lot about the Irish emigration experience as you swipe through video galleries, take motion-censored quizzes, read emigrant letters, listen to audio from 100 years ago, and watch videos that bring it all to life.
+Visitors can learn a whole lot about the Irish emigration experience as they swipe through video galleries, taking motion-censored quizzes, reading emigrant letters, listening to audio from 100 years ago, and watching videos that bring it all to life.

 Explore Dublin with the GoCity Pass

-Opened in 2016, EPIC The Irish Emigration Museum is apparently the only one of its kind to digitally retell, in full, a sweeping story like that of Irish emigration.
+Opened in 2016, EPIC The Irish Emigration Museum is the only one of its kind to digitally retell, in full, a sweeping story of the Irish Diaspora.

 EPIC is open 7 days a week year-round, except from Dec.
 24-26.